-1.0 Introduction and Background
+1 Introduction and Background

-Amendment 5 to the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP) established an Individual Transferable Quota (ITQ) program for wreckfish in 1992 (SAFMC 1992).
-The first official review of the wreckfish ITQ program was completed in 2009 (SAFMC 2009).
-In 2011, Amendment 25 to the Snapper Grouper FMP (Amendment 25) implemented annual catch limits (ACL) to the commercial (95%) and recreational (5%) sectors and reduced the total allowable catch from 2 million pounds (lbs) to 223,250 lbs.
-Amendment 20A to the Snapper Grouper FMP (Amendment 20A) reduced the number of vessels that could potentially harvest wreckfish and established a cap on the number of wreckfish (SAFMC 2012).
-In 2015, Regulatory Amendment 22 to the Snapper Grouper FMP (Regulatory Amendment 22; SAFMC 2015) revised the commercial recreational ACLs based on the latest stock assessment (Rademeyer and Butterworth 2014).
+Amendment 5 to the Fishery Management Plan (FMP) for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP) established an Individual Transferable Quota (ITQ) program for wreckfish in 1992 (SAFMC 1991a).
+The first official review of the Wreckfish ITQ program was completed in 2009 (SAFMC 2009).
+In 2011, Amendment 25 to the Snapper Grouper FMP (Amendment 25) implemented annual catch limits (ACL) to the commercial (95%) and recreational (5%) sectors and reduced the total allowable catch from 2 million lb (mp) to 223,250 lb (lb).
+Amendment 20A to the Snapper Grouper FMP (Amendment 20A) reduced the number of wreckfish shareholders and established a cap on the percentage of shares any single entity could possess of wreckfish (SAFMC 2012).
+In 2015, Regulatory Amendment 22 to the Snapper Grouper FMP (Regulatory Amendment 22; SAFMC 2015) revised the commercial and recreational ACLs based on the latest stock assessment (Rademeyer and Butterworth 2014).

-This review is intended to evaluate progress made in meeting the goals of the ITQ program.
-The review does not attempt to comprehensively evaluate management of the snapper-grouper fishery.
-The South Atlantic Fishery Management Council (Council) is required by law to review the ITQ program every five to seven years.
-This review is the first subsequent review of the program.
-This review examines how the wreckfish ITQ program has changed between the baseline time period (2009/2010 - 2011/2012 fishing years) and the review time period (2012/2013 - 2016/2017 fishing years) with respect to various social, economic, biological and administrative factors, and offers conclusions and recommended changes to the program based on the findings.
-The baseline time period corresponds to the 3 years following the first program review while the review time period generally corresponds to the 5 year time period after the allowable catch was significantly reduced and Amendment 20A was implemented.
-Data and information contained in this report were obtained from a variety of sources, including, but not limited to peer-reviewed literature, the Southeast Fisheries Science Center (SEFSC) coastal logbook program, SEFSC accumulated landings system, and National Institute of Occupational Safety and Health.
+This review is intended to evaluate progress made in meeting the goals and objectives of the Wreckfish ITQ program (a limited access privilege program).
+The review does not attempt to comprehensively evaluate management of the snapper grouper fishery.
+The South Atlantic Fishery Management Council (Council) is required by the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act; 16 U.S.C.
+1801 et seq.) to review the ITQ program every five to seven years.
+The Council initially reviewed the program in 2009.
+This review is the first since the initial 2009 review.
+This review examines how the Wreckfish ITQ program has changed between the baseline time period (2009/2010 - 2011/2012 fishing years) and the review time period (2012/2013 - 2016/2017 fishing)years) with respect to various social, economic, biological and administrative factors, and offers conclusions and recommended changes to the program based on the findings.
+The baseline time period corresponds to the three years following the first program review while the review time period generally corresponds to the five-year time period after the allowable catch was significantly reduced and Amendment 20A was implemented.
+Data and information contained in this report were obtained from a variety of sources, including, but not limited to peer-reviewed literature, the Southeast Fisheries Science Center (SEFSC) coastal logbook program, SEFSC Accumulated Landings System (ALS), and National Institute of Occupational Safety and Health.
 This review constitutes the findings of the Council.